 Buying tickets secondhand can be someone’s worst nightmare.
 For others, it’s a gold mine.
 Depending on where you live, you can sometimes buy tickets 20 minutes before the show for a quarter of the original selling price.
 It’s a risk, but one that thousands of millennials take.

 With a plethora of websites and apps available, such as StubHub, VividSeats, and even Craigslist, lining up for concert tickets, both physically and online, is quickly becoming a thing of the past.
 Some of them even have sales on their tickets, such as TicketNetwork, which slashes prices for its Black Friday sale.
-Click here to take advantage of its Black Friday prices by using the code BLACKFRIDAY20.

 But what are the risks involved in buying tickets from a reseller?
 Around 11 percent of millennials have fallen victim to ticket fraud according to a survey by Aventus, which is working toward an open-source protocol that delivers the global standard for ticketing.